 Our home is entirely off the grid, which means we have a system of solar panels and batteries to power our home.

 The system we had (at the time of this writing) was relatively small at roughly 1.14 kW worth of solar panels.
-Since our radiant heat system uses electricity to power the pumps and keep the propane water heater on, it does eat up about 250-500 watts of power at a time while it’s running.
+Since our radiant heat system uses electricity to power the pumps and to keep the propane water heater on, it does eat up about 250-500 watts of power at a time while it’s running.

 Fortunately, the nature of the thermal mass and insulation in our home means our radiant heat system doesn’t have to kick on nearly as often as it might in a typical stud-framed home.